rticommunity/connextdds-py/docs/source/types.rst

     provider = dds.QosProvider(FILE)
     provider_type = provider.type("NameOfType")

-Now in the provider_type variable you have the type defined in the IDL file.
+Now in the :code:`provider_type` variable you have the type defined in the IDL file.
 To make an instance of it, all you have to do is this:

 .. code-block:: python